Private Network vs. Public Cellular Network: Which Should I Choose?

 What is a Private Cellular Network?

 Private cellular networks refer to networks that provide personalized cellular access configured outside of the public cellular network.
-These networks are configured by private companies — such as Cox Private Networks — for specific purposes, limiting access to smaller groups of users in specialized environments.
+These networks are configured by companies — such as Cox Private Networks — for specific purposes, limiting access to smaller groups of users in specialized environments.
 Unlike public cellular networks, private cellular networks are designed to provide concentrated service to niche user groups using dedicated infrastructure.
 This infrastructure leads to reliable LTE/5G cellular connectivity, equipping businesses with the benefits of cellular while allowing them to maintain control of equipment and network characteristics.

 Public Networks vs. Private Networks: Which are Better?